Introduction to Evaluations

 Common questions and concerns about randomized evaluations

 If there is rigorous evidence that an intervention is effective and sufficient resources are available to serve everyone, it would be unethical to deny some people access to the program.
 However, in many cases we do not know whether an intervention is effective (it is possible that it could be doing harm), or if there are enough resources to serve everyone.
-When these conditions exist, a randomized evaluation is not only ethical, but capable of generating evidence to inform the scale-up of effective interventions, or shift resources away from ineffective interventions.
+When these conditions exist, a randomized evaluation is not only ethical, but is also capable of generating evidence to inform the scale-up of effective interventions or to shift resources away from ineffective interventions.

-When a program is first being rolled out, or is oversubscribed, financial and logistical constraints may prevent an organization from serving everyone.
+When a program is first being rolled out or is oversubscribed, financial and logistical constraints may prevent an organization from serving everyone.
 In such a case, randomization may be a fairer way of choosing who will have access to the program than other selection methods (e.g. first-come, first-served).
 Conducting a randomized evaluation may change the selection process, but not the number of participants served.

 It is also possible to conduct a randomized evaluation without denying access to the intervention.
 For example, we could randomly select people to receive encouragement to enroll without denying any interested participants access to the intervention.
 In other cases, it may be useful to compare two different versions of an intervention, such as an existing version and a version with a new component added.

 Is it possible to conduct randomized evaluations at low-cost without having to wait years for the results?

 Collecting original survey data is often the most expensive part of an evaluation, but it is not unique to randomized evaluations.
 Likewise, it is increasingly possible to conduct evaluations at relatively low cost by measuring outcomes using existing administrative data, instead of collecting survey data.